josephluck/site/src/recommendations.md

 ## Francesca Malpass

 > _Francesca is a product manager and I worked with her at Goodlord between 2016 and 2018.
 I worked with Francesca closely when we were both part of the same small, agile delivery squad aimed at tackling a core business focus for around 6 months.
-Prior to that, we worked together as part of a larger team focussed on replatforming the Goodlord system over the course of just over a year._
+Prior to that, we worked together as part of a larger team focussed on re-platforming the Goodlord system over the course of just over a year._

 Joseph is an excellent engineer and colleague.
 Not only is he extremely talented as a developer, his passion for solving problems and applying his skills extends beyond coding.
 Joseph always keeps the user at the forefront of his work, consistently demonstrating and applying his empathy towards users and knowledge of the problem-areas and industry.